SamGG/explorations/hypergate_and_C50.md

     ##
     ## Time: 0.1 secs

-Same summary, but reults consists in rules.
+Same summary, but result consists in rules.

-Let's see the latest one.
+Let's see the last one.

 ``` r
 # Rule 4: (116, lift 15.7)